Ericsson/ecaudit/doc/role_whitelist_management.md

 * data - represent all kinds of data resources in Cassandra such as data in tables
 * functions - represent all kinds of function and aggregate resources in Cassandra
 * roles - represent all kinds of role resources in Cassandra
+* grants - represent a grant on a wrapped resource (with one of the above types)

 ### Connection Resources